cainmagi/Dockerfiles/dockerlist.md

 **X-Ubuntu Tensorflow 2**

-The xubuntu tensorflow `2.x` image.
-Currently, the tensorflow version is `2.4.0`.
+The xubuntu TensorFlow `2.x` image.
+Currently, the TensorFlow version is `2.4.0`.

 This image is built based on the following command: